Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Recoloring of ( )-free graphs

 \begin{lemma} Let $G$ be a $(P_2+P_3, C_4, C_6)$-free graph and let $\ell>\chi(G)$.
-Then $G$ is $\ell$-mixing and the $\ell$-recoloring diameter of $G$ is at most $2n^{2}$. \end{lemma} \begin{proof} Let $G$ be a $(P_2+P_3, C_4, C_6)$-free graph and let $\ell>\chi(G)$.
+Then $G$ is $\ell$-mixing and the diameter of ${\cal R}_{\ell}(G)$ is at most $2n^{2}$. \end{lemma} \begin{proof} Let $G$ be a $(P_2+P_3, C_4, C_6)$-free graph and let $\ell>\chi(G)$.
 We will prove the result by showing that there is a path between any two $\ell$-colorings of $G$ in ${\cal R}_{\ell}(G)$ where each vertex of $G$ is recolored at most $2n$ times.
-We may assume that $G$ is connected (by \ref{lem:join}), and from \ref{lem:comparable}, we may assume that $G$ does not contain any comparable vertices.
+We may assume that $G$ is connected (by \ref{lem:join}), and from \ref{lem:comparable}, we may assume that $G$ does not have a pair of comparable vertices.
 If $G$ is chordal, then the result follows from \ref{thm:chordal}.
 So by \cref{thm:str-c6-free}, we may assume that $G$ is the join of the graph $H$ and a $K_p$, where $H$ is a blowup of a $C_5$ or $H\in \mathcal{H}_1 \cup \mathcal{H}_2$, and $p\ge 0$.
 Since a blowup of a $C_5$ is 3$K_1$-free, from \ref{thm:3k1free} and from \cref{recol-H1,recol-H2}, we conclude that for each $\ell_1 > \chi(H)$, there is a path between any two $\ell_1$-colorings of $H$ in ${\cal R}_{{\ell}_1}(H)$ where each vertex of $H$ is recolored at most $2n_H$ times.
-Since any complete graph is $P_3$-free, the result follows from \ref{thm:p3free} and \ref{lem:join}. \end{proof}
+Since any complete graph is $P_3$-free, the lemma follows from \ref{thm:p3free} and \ref{lem:join}. \end{proof}

 \begin{lemma} Let $G$ be the Petersen graph and let $\ell > \chi(G)$ = 3.
-Then, between any two $\ell$-colorings of $G$, there is a path in ${\cal R}_{\ell}(G)$ where each vertex is recolored at most 10 times. \end{lemma} \begin{proof} Let $G$ be the Petersen graph as shown in \cref{fig:pet} and let $\ell > \chi(G)$ = 3.
+Then there is a path between any two $\ell$-colorings of $G$ in ${\cal R}_{\ell}(G)$ where each vertex is recolored at most 10 times. \end{lemma} \begin{proof} Let $G$ be the Petersen graph as shown in \cref{gcl2} and let $\ell > \chi(G)$ = 3.
 Let $I:= \{v_1, v_3, v_9, v_{10}\}$.
-Then $I$ is a maximum independent set of $G$ and $G-I$ is $P_3$-free.
+Then $I$ is a maximum independent set of $G$, and $G-I$ is $P_3$-free.
 Now we will show that given any $\ell$-coloring of $G$, we can recolor each vertex of $G$ at most twice to obtain a coloring where each vertex of $I$ receives the same color that is not on any vertex of $G-I$.
-Then the result follows from \ref{thm:p3free} and \cref{prop:independent}.
+Then the lemma follows from \ref{thm:p3free} and \cref{prop:independent}.
 Let $\phi$ be any $\ell$-coloring of $G$.
 First we claim the following.

 \no{\em Proof of} \ref{cl-pet}:~Since the graph is highly symmetric, we may choose any two vertices of $I$, and without loss of generality, we let $\phi(v_9)$ = $\phi(v_{10})$ = 3.
 If $\phi(v_2) \neq 3$, then starting from $\phi$, we recolor $v_1$ with color 3 and then recolor $v_3$ with color 3, and we are done; so we may assume that $\phi(v_2)$ = 3.
 Also if there is a color in $[\ell]$, say $c$, such that $c\notin \phi(N[v_2])$, then starting from $\phi$, we recolor $v_2$ with color $c$, recolor $v_1$ with color 3, and then recolor $v_3$ with color 3, and we are done.
 So we may assume that $[\ell]\subseteq \phi(N[v_2])$, and hence $\ell =|N[v_2]|= 4$.
 Let $\phi(v_7) = k$, for some $k\in \{1, 2, 4\}$.
 Then $\phi(v_1) \neq k$ and $\phi(v_3)\neq k$.
 Now starting from $\phi$, we recolor $v_7$ with color $\phi(v_1)$, recolor $v_2$ with color $k$, recolor $v_1$ with color 3, and then recolor $v_3$ with color 3, and we are done.
 Note that we have recolored each vertex of $G$ at most once to reach the desired $\ell$-coloring.
 This proves \ref{cl-pet}. $\sq$